Dynamics of memory B cells and plasmablasts in healthy individuals

 \subsection{Geometric Brownian Motion}

 The stochastic differential equation of the Geometric Brownian Motion (GBM) reads:

 where $\tau$ is the time scale for the average exponential degradation, $\theta$ quantifies the amplitude of fluctuations, and $\eta_i(t)$ is a Gaussian white noise with the It\^o convention.
-Clones go extinct when they hit the absorbing boundary $n' = 1$, and new clones are introduced with a constant rate, $s$, starting with an initial abundance $n_0$.
+Clones go extinct when their abundance goes below $1$, which is mathematically modeled by introducing an absorbing boundary at $n' = 1$, and new clones are introduced with a constant rate, $s$, starting with an initial abundance $n_0$.
 This model is fully solvable by taking advantage of the substitution $x = \log n'$, which recovers a classical Brownian Motion for the log-size $x$.

 The Fokker-Plank equation of the log-size reads:

 where $x_0 = \log n_0$.
 This equation admits a stationary distribution that can be computed analytically:

 where we introduce $\alpha = 2 \theta / \tau$.
 This function shows a power law tail with exponent $-(\alpha + 1)$ in the limit of large abundance: $P_{\rm stat}(x) \sim e^{-\alpha x}$ and $P_{\rm stat}(n') = P_{\rm stat}(x)/n' \sim n'^{-\alpha - 1}$.
 We should notice that Eq. \ref{eq:SM_GBM_stat} normalizes to the number of different clones in the repertoire $\int P_{\rm stat}(x) dx = N_{\rm clone}$, which allows us to find: